Time reversal of Volterra processes driven stochastic differential equation: Malliavin calculus and time reversal

-Thus, Hypothesis \ref{hypA}$(p,\eta-1/2-1/p)$ is satisfied with $V=({\mathcal M}_H)^*_T $ provided that $p(\eta-1/2)>1.$ \end{example} Note that in this last example we do not have an expression of $V$ as a kernel operator.
-This justifies the operator-theoretic approach of the sequel.

-The next theorem then follows from \cite{decreusefond03.1}.
-For the sake of completeness, we reproduce its proof. \begin{theorem} Assume that Hypothesis \ref{hypA}($p,\, \eta$) holds.
-Assume that $u$ belongs to $\LL_{p,1}.$ Then $u$ is $V$-Stratonovitch integrable, there exists a process which we denote by $D^\W Wu$ such that $D^\WW u$ belongs to $L^p(\P\otimes d s)$ and
+The next theorem then follows from \cite{decreusefond03.1}. \begin{theorem} Assume that Hypothesis \ref{hypA}($p,\, \eta$) holds.
+Assume that $u$ belongs to $\LL_{p,1}.$ Then $u$ is $V$-Stratonovitch integrable, there exists a process which we denote by $D^\WW u$ such that $D^\WW u$ belongs to $L^p(\P\otimes d s)$ and